Looking at the job market can feel intimidating, given the change and upheaval that’s taken place in the past year.

 3. Mind the gaps

-Plenty of people will at some point take time out of the workforce for study, travel, caring responsibilities or career changes – or because of unexpected circumstances like the COVID-19 pandemic.
+Plenty of people will at some point take time out of the workforce for study, travel, caring responsibilities or career changes – or because of unexpected circumstances like COVID.
 Teale says it’s important to explain gaps or unexpected career moves in your cover letter.

 “If you’ve gone from one industry to another one with a completely different role, explain it,” she says.